Paltan: Demographics

+According to the 2022 Bangladeshi census, Paltan Thana had 12,313 households and a population of 53,914.
+4.91% of the population were under 5 years of age.
+Paltan had a literacy rate (age 7 and over) of 94.22%: 95.54% for males and 92.39% for females, and a sex ratio of 135.06 males for every 100 females.

 According to 2011 Census of Bangladesh, Paltan Thana has a population of 59,639 with average household size of 5.7 members, and an average literacy rate of 83.0% vs national average of 51.8% literacy.

 Features

 VIP Road- In Paltan area there is an inner-circular VIP road (now named as Anjuman-e- Mufidul Islam road, Shahid-Manik road), which is 120 feet wide divided by a divider.
 The road is named so because it's the pathway for all VIP's starting from the Prime minister and President of the country to most business tycoons.

 This road is Adjacent to Motijheel, the countries business capital area which includes principal branches of nearly all the banks and other financial organizations along with the corporate offices of most of the companies.
 The stock Exchange of Dhaka is also located at the same area.

-Police Station-The model police station “Paltan Thana” is located in Paltan.
+Police Station-The model police station "Paltan Thana" is located in Paltan.
 People can obtain help from police at any time.
 There is a big police quarter inside the police station.
 Around 200 police force stays here, including female police.